kyverno/website/content/en/docs/Writing policies/autogen.md

 * `selector`
 * `annotations`

 Additionally, Kyverno only auto-generates rules when the resource kind specified in a combination of `match` and `exclude` is no more than `Pod`.
+Mutate rules which match on `Pod` and use a JSON patch are also excluded from rule auto-generation as noted [here](/docs/writing-policies/mutate/#rfc-6902-jsonpatch).

 To disable auto-generating rules for Pod controllers set `pod-policies.kyverno.io/autogen-controllers`  to the value `none`.